FastEval/FastEval/README.md

 ### OpenAI API

 Some benchmarks use `gpt-3.5-turbo` as a model to judge the output of another model.
 This is the case for `OpenAI evals` as well as for `Vicuna Rank`.
-For these benchmarks (and also for evaluating `gpt-3.5-turbo` itself), you need to configure an OpenAI API key.
+For these benchmarks (and also for evaluating `gpt-3.5-turbo` itself), you need to configure an OpenAI API key by setting the `OPENAI_API_KEY` environment variable.
-There are multiple methods for doing that, but the simplest one is to set the `OPENAI_API_KEY` environment variable to the API key you can obtain [here](https://platform.openai.com/account/api-keys).
+Make sure to set this environment variable, other methods of configuring the API key won't work.
 The cost of evaluating `gpt-3.5-turbo` or using it for benchmarks on another model is something like $5.

 ### Prompt format